norainfahira/NOR-AIN-FAHIRA/README.md

 <!-- Banner -->
-<h2 align="center">Hi there, I'm Norain Fahira 👋</h2>
+<h2 align="center">Hi there, I'm Nor Ain Fahira 👋</h2>
-<p align="center">Freshie in Computer Science | Beginner Programmer | Learning C++</p>
+<p align="center">Freshie in Computer Science(Data Engineering) | Beginner Programmer | Learning C++</p>

 ---

 ## 🌿 About Me
-- 👩‍💻 Freshies yang baru bermula dalam dunia programming
+- 👩‍💻 I’m a first-year Computer Science (Data Engineering) student.
-- 🚀 Minat dalam membina small projects & improve coding skills
+- 🌱 Still new in programming and trying my best to improve.
-- 💡 Suka belajar benda baru, terutama dalam C++ dan tools development
+- 🚀 I enjoy learning new things especially C++ and basic software tools.
-- 🎯 Fokus utama: faham asas programming dan bina portfolio secara berperingkat
+- 💡 My goal is to build a strong foundation and grow step by step.

 ---

 ## 🎓 Education
-- **Bachelor of Computer Science (Year 1)**
+- **Bachelor of Computer Science in Data Engineering (Year 1)**
-  Universiti (Fill your university name here)
+  Universiti Teknologi Malaysia in Johor Bahru, Johor.
 - Currently exploring: programming fundamentals, logic building, and software tools

 ---